A unified framework for equation discovery and dynamic prediction of hysteretic systems: Experiments

-As the first benchmark case, Figure~\ref{fig:excitation exp1} illustrates the two external excitations employed for training and testing: a sinesweep signal and a multisine signal.
-In addition, we further consider noisy scenarios by adding Gaussian noise with signal-to-noise ratios of 30 dB, 25 dB, and 20 dB, corresponding to low, medium, and high noise levels, respectively.
+As the first benchmark case, Figure \ref{fig:excitation exp1} illustrates the two external excitations employed for sinesweep signal training and multisine signal testing.
+In addition, we further consider noisy scenarios by adding Gaussian noise with signal-to-noise ratios of 30~dB, 20~dB, and 10 dB, corresponding to low, medium, and high noise levels, respectively.

-In this benchmark example, we assume to know the structure of the dynamics motion equation, thus it is a problem of \textit{Hysteresis Discovery}, defined in Figure \ref{fig:structure}.
-Based on this set-up, Figure~\ref{fig:hysteresis loops exp1} shows the hysteresis loops learned by the proposed framework, in terms of three different representations.
+In our framework, the structure of the hysteretic link equation $\dot{z}=g_{\phi}(\dot{x},z)$ is regarded as unknown in both \textit{Case 1: Hysteresis Discovery} and \textit{Case 2: Full Equation Discovery}.
+In this experiment, this means that the second equation in Eq.~\eqref{bouc-wen benchmark eq} is not assumed a priori.
+Accordingly, the subsequent results are reported as ``discovered equations'', rather than merely ``parameter estimation''.
+We do not prescribe a classical or generalized Bouc-Wen functional form for the hysteretic evolution.
+Instead, the hysteretic variable trajectory is first learned through the solver-based scheme, and symbolic regression (SR) is then used to recover an explicit symbolic expression for the hysteretic link.
+Here, we assume to know the structure of the dynamics motion equation, thus it is a problem of \textit{Hysteresis Discovery}.
+Figure \ref{fig:hysteresis loops exp1} shows the hysteresis loops learned by the proposed framework, in terms of three different representations.
 It can be observed that, even in the presence of strong noise, the proposed model successfully captures nonlinear memory-dependent hysteretic behaviors.

 We define two different types of testing cases.
-In Testing 1, the external excitation is the same as in Training, but the data are taken from a time interval beyond the Training window.
-In Testing 2, by contrast, a different external excitation is applied, providing an out-of-distribution scenario relative to Training.
+In Testing 1, the external excitation is the same as in Training, but the data are taken from a time span beyond the training window.
+In Testing 2, an unseen external excitation is applied, providing an out-of-distribution scenario relative to training.

-For a quantitative evaluation, Tables~\ref{tab:equation exp1} and \ref{tab:nrmse exp1} report the performance in terms of discovered equations and NRMSE at different noise levels, respectively.
+For a quantitative evaluation, Table \ref{tab:equation exp1} and \ref{tab:nrmse exp1} report the performance in terms of discovered equations and NRMSE at different noise levels, respectively.
 The results show that the proposed framework consistently achieves an accurate reconstruction of explicit governing equations, with the responses reproduced from the discovered explicit equations exhibiting low NRMSE values.